spmdrd/plasma-applet-cryptocurrency-price/README.md

 ## Changelog

+### 1.3
+- added option to control # of decimal places
+- added option to control icon click action
+- cleaned up settings dialog look and structure
+- some minor improvements

 ### 1.2
 - fixed an error in eval function preventing coinmarketcap and other api json keys from being used
 - refer to updated examples for new json key usage